Queens-School-of-Computing/Lobot-Cluster-Information/instruction_server.md

 # Termination
 ![image](https://user-images.githubusercontent.com/25777239/92413201-fdf08c80-f11c-11ea-9f9c-702bfbdf4902.png)

 **\*IMPORTANT!\*** Closing your JupyterLab tab will not  end your session and free up resources.
 You must go to File -> Hub Control Panel, then in the new tab click the "Stop My Server" button.
 All your files on the server will be automatically saved upon ending a session.
+ALSO, when using the remote desktop, DO NOT log-out of it.
+Just close the tab if you don't want to use it or want to "logout".
+If you logout, it will kill the remote desktop and you will have to stop and restart your server.

 ### Server Life cycle
 After 72 hours of inactivity your session will be terminated.
 All your files will be automatically saved to your allocated storage.